tBaxter/questions-for-employers/README.md

 **What benefits do you expect from increasing diversity across the org?**

+Why: The workplace may be challenging, but it should never be threatening.
+A manager who intentionally fosters a sense of acceptance and respect can be the reason you love your job.

 **How transparent is your salary and compensation data?** Outside of government the answer will almost always be "not at all" but good orgs will at least have a sense that's problematic and talk about how they deal with it.

 **Am I The Only One [in the demographic or under-represented group I identify as a member of]?
 If so, how do you plan to do to ensure that I am welcome, included and equal?** Follow-up: where do you anticipate challenges?
 Incorrect answers include blinking in confusion, saying "everything's fine and we don't see why we'd have to do anything in particular", and "you're not the only one; we have a [person] in a $other_role!"